You are here

 Professional Officer Corps (POC)

-All Air Force officers are leaders, supervisors and managers.
+All Air Force and Space Force officers are leaders, supervisors and managers.
 We prepare cadets for this responsibility in AFROTC during weekly activities which test leadership and people skills.
 This cadet-centered program allows students to practice the skills learned in class through a variety of activities.

 MILITARY LEADERSHIP MINOR

 All ISU students have the option to get a Military Leadership Minor.
-This minor requires 5 additional credit hours in addition to the Air Force ROTC curriculum.
+This minor requires 5 additional credit hours in addition to the AFROTC curriculum.
 For more information consult the ISU Undergraduate Catalog here.